mancykokms/mancykokms.github.io/README.md

 ## 🚀 About Me

 I’m a self-motivated computer engineering student with a strong interest in **AI, large language models, and real-world product development**.
-I enjoy refining messy systems, improving usability, and turning “almost works” into “actually works.”

-I believe learning should be practical, precise, and user-centered — especially when technology meets education.

 ---